jamesec/jamesec.github.io/o/pdf_dark_skim.md

-# Read PDF in dark mode on macOS with Skim app
+# Read PDF in dark mode with Skim
 `Oct 10, 2025`

 Something here.